 🥘 Lunch

 Rowing onward to explore the fascinating But Cave, spanning nearly 500 metres with its peculiar-shaped stalactites.
-Conclude the cave exploration by rowing back to the village.
+Conclude the cave exploration by rowing back to Tam Coc town and enjoy a lunch of Vietnamese dishes.

 In the afternoon, take a scenic bike ride around the village, local market, alongside rice fields nestled amidst limestone mountains.
 A visit to Bich Dong Pagoda awaits, where an ascent of 200 steps leads to Ngu Nhac Mountain.
 This path unveils three cave pagodas dating back to 1428, revealing captivating views over the countryside.

-Drive back to Hanoi in the late afternoon arrival early evening (earlier, traffic dependent)
+Drive back to Hanoi in the late afternoon and arrive early evening.

 Note: Bikes are suitable for children from 7 years old.
 Child seats are also available for children under 5 years old.